 When a couple obtains a divorce under the Maltese or any other legislation they can re-marry.
 The grounds for divorce are different from those of annulment since it is not necessary to have a defect of the marriage at the time of consent.
 Under our law, amongst other provisions, divorce can only be resorted to after four years of separation from the other spouse and thus, it can still be seen as bit restrictive.

 Maintenance is an issue of utmost importance that crops up many times during separation proceedings and now, even during divorce proceedings.
-The issue of maintenance has however no basis in an annulment scenario unless this was agreed to in the separation process or under other specific provisions in the law.
+The issue of maintenance has however no basis in an annulment scenario unless this was agreed to in the separation process or under other specific provisions in the family law.

 During separation proceedings, according to Article 6 of the Civil Code, if a spouse leaves the matrimonial home and refuses to return thereto without a good reason will lose the right to claim maintenance.
 Furthermore, article 19 gives an exhaustive list of the definition of maintenance and one shall always abide to by that definition.